sealuzh/cwb-chef-repo/README.md

 ## Manage Services

-Precondition: SSH'ed into the *cwb-server* instance
+Precondition: SSH'ed into the *cwb-server* instance (if not using a make target locally)

 ### Systemd